bharathananth/COFE/README.rst

       import COFE.plot
       import COFE.scpca

-Usage
+Getting Started
 -----

+You can get started with COFE by running it on synthetic data, as illustrated in the Jupyter notebook ``synthetic_data_example.ipynb`` located in the ``docs/`` folder.

-Once installed, you can start using COFE in your Python projects.
-Refer to the docstrings of COFE functions for usage.
+For detailed usage, refer to the docstrings of the COFE functions.

 Credits